 Last week, possessed by all-too-familiar body image demons, I got in a funk, wherein I stomped around and moaned to Byron, “I just can’t lose these damn seven pounds.
 You know I want to blame it on my tortoise-like metabolism, but, yea, it might be more honest just to label it my Wine Weight.
 Poop, poop, poop, I hate this.
 I hate being hungry all day and still never losing a pound.
 Blah, blah, blah, blech, blech, blech, feh, meh, waaaaah.”

-In response, Groom threatened to throw the scale out the window, assured me people don’t gasp in horror when I walk by, and we moved on with our lives.
+In response, Byron threatened to throw the scale out the window, assured me people don’t gasp in horror when I walk by, and we moved on with our lives.

 The next day.

 Byron went into the clinic for a quick and easy 45-minute elective surgery, one aimed at controlling global population, particularly within our house.
 Basically, he went in to have his vas deferens tightened and resurfaced.

 An hour later, he was home, and as he stood there, peppily recounting to me the procedure, things changed.